mechatroner/vscode_rainbow_csv/README.md

 All Rainbow CSV features would be disabled by VSCode if the file is bigger than 50MB.

+### Colors customization
+You can customize Rainbow CSV colors to increase contrast.
+[Instructions](test/color_customization_example.md#colors-customization)
+This is especially helpful if you are using light color theme.

 #### Working with CSV files with comments
 Some CSV files can contain comment lines e.g. metadata before the header line.
 To allow CSVLint, content-based autodetection algorithms, and _Align_, _Shrink_, _ColumnEdit_ commands to work properly with such files you need to adjust your settings.